 How to Get Rid of Box Elder Bugs

-Getting rid of boxelder bugs doesn’t have to be overly complicated.
-Follow these 6 tips to keep these pesky red and black flying bugs away from your house:
+Getting rid of a boxelder bug infestation doesn’t have to be complicated.
+Follow these tips to keep irritating red and black bugs away from your space:

 1. Spray Boxelder Bugs with Dish Soap

 To make your own boxelder bug spray, mix a tablespoon of dish soap into a spray bottle of water.
-As you find large groups of boxelder beetles clustered together, spray them with the dish soap and water mixture.
+As you find large groups of boxelder beetles clustered together, spray them with the mixture.
 You’ll kill boxelder bugs by saturating them fully with the water and dish soap mixture.

 2. Clean Large Surfaces with Dish Soap